TimDSF/CSE348T/8_SP23/2_MCPC22-23/readme.md

 Median ($6.3$)
 ### Solution: $O(k^2 + n)$
 Calculate the prefix sum.
 Calculate the number of positive elements for each possible interval length with each possible starting location.
 Maintain the maximum and minimum.
 The provided solution have unnecessary calculations and is $O(kn)$.

+[^1] The difficulty is dynamic on open.kattis.com.
+Numbers are taken at March 02, 2023.
+[^2] Credit: Tim Dong, Yuheng Ding, Yunfan Wang.